RohanPramanik56/SQL/05_Orcale SQL/FlowControlAndConversionFunctions.md

 -- Display worker names and birth dates, replacing NULL birth dates with 01/01/2023 SELECT worker_name, NVL(birth_date, TO_DATE('01/01/2023', 'MM/DD/YYYY')) AS birth_date
 FROM workers_details;

+/* Explanation:
+This query selects the worker_name and the birth_date.
+If the birth_date is NULL, it replaces the NULL value with 01/01/2023 using the NVL function.
+The TO_DATE function converts the string 01/01/2023 into a date format.
+*/
 ```